sigalor/whatsapp-web-reveng/README.md

 #### Number formats

 - _Byte_: A plain ol' byte.
 - _Integer with N bytes_: Reads N bytes and builds a number out of them.
-Can be little or big endian.
+Can be little or big endian; if not specified otherwise, big endian is used.
 Note that no negative values are possible.
 - _Int16_: An integer with two bytes, read using _Integer with N bytes_.
 - _Int20_: Consumes three bytes and constructs an integer using the last four bits of the first byte and the entire second and third byte.
 Is therefore always big endian.
 - _Int32_: An integer with four bytes, read using _Integer with N bytes_.